 After following this advice we decided that for us, a bus would be the way to go.
 It worked for our budget, and as we would be travelling with 2 kids and a dog we thought we probably wouldn’t want to be doing too much offroading anyways – once we were set up at a destination we would be doing our best to explore it on foot or bike.

 After many emails, calls and text messages to the owners we agreed to buy it!
 Hubby signed up for his HR license, we booked one way flights to Brisbane and got some time off work.
-We paid the deposit, signed a contract and ordered new baby seats to be delivered the bus location to be installed on the day, so we could have our first adventure driving back to Cairns.
+We paid the deposit, signed a contract and ordered new baby seats to be delivered the bus location to be installed on the day, so we could have our first adventure driving back to Cairns. (with hindsight we should have hired baby car seats from Tree Hut Village and saved ourselves some money!)
 We called friends on the East Coast and locked in lots of catch ups.
 I realised with delight that we’d be passing Mon Repos at turtle hatching time – a once in a lifetime experience that I’ve always wanted to do – so we booked family tickets for that too.
 We opened some champagne and got really, really excited!

 The first sign that things weren’t quite going to go to plan was a phone call 4 hours before our flight from the owners of the bus telling us that a part that they had ordered hadn’t arrived yet – meaning that there was a chance the bus wouldn’t be ready for us when we got there that afternoon.
 It was a Thursday – and we had our trip planned meticulously so we could get back to work for the following Wednesday.
 Never mind all the money we had spent on flights – the boys had packed their suitcases and I couldn’t even imagine trying to explain to our 3 year old that we weren’t going on holiday after all!
 The owners told us there was a possibility that the part could arrive the next day so our plans would only be delayed by a day – but when I asked her if she thought that we should come she said to us ‘I can only guarantee that we will try our best’.
 Probably the worst guarantee that I’ve ever got.